Why does the field of view seem so narrow compared to other scopes?

 Why is the reticle difficult to see in certain lighting conditions?

-The dual illuminated reticle automatically adjusts brightness through fiber optic and tritium systems.
+The dual-illuminated reticle automatically adjusts brightness through fiber-optic and tritium systems.
 In transition environments (from bright to dark), allow 1-2 minutes for your eyes to adapt to the tritium illumination.
 The fiber optic collector may need direct light exposure to function optimally.

 Does the warranty transfer to second owners?